 Your generosity will help families and people in need access critical information and services like food, shelter, and more through our United Way network.
 95% of your donation will provide relief to those left vulnerable by the pandemic.Donate to the Worldwide FundSearch local United Way Funds

 During times of uncertainty and crisis, people come together to support one another.
-COVID-19 is a new test of our collective strength.
-As millions are on lockdown and more businesses are closing, unemployment is spiking.
-Feeding the kids, making the rent and keeping the lights on is tougher for many than ever before.
+COVID-19 is a test of our collective strength.
+As millions are on lockdown and businesses are closing, unemployment is spiking.
+Feeding the kids, making the rent and keeping the lights on is tougher for many of us than ever before.

 United Way Worldwide's COVID-19 Community Response and Recovery Fund supports communities by helping local United Ways respond, and by ensuring people get accurate information.
 211, the go-to information resource in the U.S., is fielding 200-400% more calls than normal, mostly for food, financial assistance and housing.
 We expect as many calls for help in the next six months as we usually get in a full year.
 At the same time, community services are strained and unable to meet demand.
 People are hurting.

 Please be aware that financial assistance related to COVID-19 is not available for individuals everywhere.

 United Way steps up whenever our communities need us.
 All over the world, United Way is connecting people to resources and up-to-date, accurate information.
 We've always been focused on the underlying social problems, and those problems are magnified now.
 When shuttered schools mean children from low-wage families may not be eating enough healthy meals, United Way is stepping up.
 When food pantries are overwhelmed, partially because people who used to donate are now in need of food, United Way is stepping up.
 And when people who’ve lost hours or jobs need help getting by, United Way connects them to available local resources.